2024 Scholarships for Kansas City Residents

 2024 Kansas City Scholarships

 Kansas City residents deal with the same financial burden of college education as the rest of the United States.
-The median household income for Kansas City residents is $41,671.00, and 11.9% of households earn at least $100,000 annually.
-We compiled this scholarship database to help residents of Kansas City, KS more easily afford a college education.
+The median household income for Kansas City residents is $50,136.00, and 20.0% of households earn at least $100,000 annually.
+We compiled this scholarship database to help residents of Kansas City, MO more easily afford a college education.
 The scholarship search tool lets you easily browse all types of scholarships by location, type and school.

-Currently, 14.3% of people living in Kansas City, KS are between the ages of 10 to 19, and another 14.3% are in their twenties.
+Currently, 12.0% of people living in Kansas City, MO are between the ages of 10 to 19, and another 16.1% are in their twenties.
 This age demographic is poised to take advantage of the below scholarships in Kansas City.

-How much total award money and scholarships are available for Kansas City, KS residents?
+How much total award money and scholarships are available for Kansas City, MO residents?

 Are these scholarships available for Kansas City high school students?